rduman/findword-reactjs/Readme.md

 #Word Game

 Developed with ReactJS
-Wellcome to finding word game.
+Welcome to finding word game.